 Essential Duties & Responsibilities

-• Provide safety planning, support, crisis intervention, court advocacy and information and referral to community resources to victims and survivors of domestic abuse, dating violence, human trafficking, and stalking with a particular emphasis on new Mainers, refugees, and asylum seekers.
+• Provide safety planning, support, crisis intervention, court advocacy and information and referral to community resources to victims and survivors of domestic abuse, dating violence, human trafficking, and stalking.

-• Refer and link victims and survivors of domestic abuse, dating violence, human trafficking, and stalking to all TTD services including but not limited to emergency shelter, groups, legal resources, face-to-face interactions with a particular emphasis on new Mainers, refugees, and asylum seekers.
+• Refer and link victims and survivors of domestic abuse, dating violence, human trafficking, and stalking to all TTD services including but not limited to emergency shelter, groups, legal resources, and face-to-face interactions.

-• Work with all who reach out to TTD to support and improve their understanding of elder abuse, domestic abuse, dating violence, human trafficking, and stalking with a particular emphasis on new Mainers, refugees, and asylum seekers.
+• Work with all who reach out to TTD to support and improve their understanding of domestic abuse, dating violence, human trafficking, and stalking.

 Required Role on Helpline